ABOUT ME

 Professional experience

-After qualifying, I have worked for more than two years with women, children and young people survivors of domestic violence with Solace Women’s Aid, and with women survivors of human trafficking and seeking asylum with Hibiscus Initiatives.
+After qualifying, I worked for some years with women, children and young people survivors of domestic violence with Solace Women’s Aid, and with women survivors of human trafficking and seeking asylum with Hibiscus Initiatives.

-My current work is focused on supporting the wellbeing of adults with mental health difficulties coming from different ethnic minorities with Bromley Lewisham and Greenwich Mind, and on providing therapeutic interventions for young people in prison and in the community with Belong.
+Moreover, I coordinated, for more than two years, the project Engage in ME focused on supporting the wellbeing of adults with mental health difficulties coming from different ethnic minorities with Bromley Lewisham and Greenwich

 Moving Pathways